The Olympia Farmers Market

 So if you are looking for a fun day to fill a day around Olympia here is a suggestion that will not break the bank.

-First head off to Wolf Haven and take a tour (which start on the hour).
+First head off to Wolf Haven and take a tour (which start on the hour, and now you must book in advance).
 You get to learn a lot about wolves and why they are such a beneficial part of the ecosystem.
-Admission is $10, if you grab one of our maps or coupons you get $2 off.
-Either way it is well worth the price of admission.

 Next it is off to the Monarch Sculputure Park.
 This is a non-profit outdoor art gallery.
 Self guided tours.
 Donations excepted.
 It is also located on the Chelalis Bicycle Trail.
 So if your keen you could do this as part of a bike ride from Olympia.
 It is an interesting mix of art and worth the stop.